 To spread the word about conservation, environmental stewardship, ecology and my beloved peat, I’m involved in various educational initiatives:

 Action for Conservation – A charity set up to educate secondary school children about what conservation is, what career options in conservation might be and how everyone can get involved now, whatever job they end up in.
-We run one hour interactive workshops in schools, culminating in a regional Dragon’s Den-type event.
+We run an interactive WildED programme of workshops in schools, culminating in a regional Dragon’s Den-type event.
 And for competition winners, there is the opportunity to join a residential camp in Pembrokeshire and several other beautiful locations, where 11 to 18 year olds are sent out-doors and immersed in a range of environmental topics, first-hand.
 This is where the real magic happens!

 Informal presentations and other events: